 What if I need more than five sessions?

-If you want or need long-term, ongoing counseling services, and you have PSD health insurance, EAS will assist you with care coordination and the appropriate referral(s) to an EAS network provider.
 If you do not have PSD health insurance, EAS may be able to direct you to other community resources to meet your needs.

 Am I required to go through EAS first to receive counseling with a network provider?
 What if I am already seeing a provider?